Waqqars987/node-reference-material/node-passport-jwt/README.md

 DB_STRING_PROD=<your db string>
 ```

 You will also need to start the Mongo DB database using the `mongod` process.
 I run this process persistently in the background, but you could also just type `mongod` in your terminal (assuming you have Mongo DB installed).
+Altenatively, you can Mongo Atlas URI String.

 Next, you will need to generate a public/private keypair.
 The `.gitignore` automatically ignores the private key.

 ```
-node generateKeypair.js
+node generateKeypair.js or yarn instate
 ```

 Note that to run the script, you will need a NodeJS version greater than v10.x.